rsolorio/download-animated-art/README.md

     npm run fetch [shape] [loops] [url]

-Once you run it you will be prompted to select the video resolution of your preference.
+Once you run it, you will be prompted to select the video resolution of your preference.

 The video will be saved under the `animated` folder.